 I surprisingly did very little planning – actually none.
 I rented a home and I booked my flights, that was it.
 When I think back to that time now I just have to shake my head.
 But what did I know, it was the first time in my life that I found myself on my own and as it turned out I loved it!
 As any solo traveller will tell you, solo travel allows you to do what you want when you want, and this is true.
 For me though, travelling solo for the first time was much more.
 It made me realize how independent I actually was.

-Even though I am now 60 and travel very differently than I did when I was younger, one thing remains the same.
+Even though I am now closing in to 62 and travel very differently than I did when I was younger, one thing remains the same.
 I LOVE sports and adventures.
 Travelling solo provides me with the opportunity to meet new people while playing volleyball on the beach, or hiking through a rain forest, without having to entertain a travelling companion.

 While the days of backpacking from Country to Country and sleeping in hostels may be long gone, I still love the freedom of meeting new people and experiencing new cultures that solo travel provides.